 Action Lead Specifics Retain/Revise/

-Implementers Complete/Delete
+Implementers - Complete/Delete

-Secure State (IDNR), State funding for land acquisition, Revise

-additional nonprofits recreational facility development,

-dedicated state and state park operations have

-open space declined significantly in the past few

-funding years.
-While a state capital bill was

-passed in 2009, more significant and

-stable funding is needed to

-replenish the state's Open Land
+Secure additional dedicated state open space funding State funding for land acquisition, recreational facility development, and state park operations have declined significantly in the past few years.
+While a state capital bill was passed in 2009, more significant and stable funding is needed to replenish the state's Open Land Trust account.
+A set-aside specifically for acquisitions within the GIV and for parks programming in northeastern Illinois would be ideal.
+The Illinois General Assembly created a \$2 motor vehicle registration surcharge to support IDNR's conservation efforts, effective January 2013.
+However, it did not provide much money for

+additional conservation - the funds are mostly for IDNR operations - and did not replenish the Open

-Trust account.
-A set-aside
+Land Trust account.

-specifically for acquisitions within

-the GIV and for parks programming

-in northeastern Illinois would be

-ideal.